Tomb of Kha and Merit: Kha's career and family

 Kha and Merit receive offerings from two of their children, as depicted on a painted chest.

 Merit (Mryt) also transcribed as Meryt, was Kha's wife.
 She was titled "lady of the house" (nbt pr), a common title given to married women.
 She seems to have unexpectedly predeceased Kha, as she was buried in a coffin intended for him.
 They had three known children: two sons named Amenemopet and Nakhteftaneb, and a daughter named Merit.
 Amenemopet also worked in Deir el-Medina and was titled "servant in the royal necropolis".
 No title is known for Nakhteftaneb; he seems to have been in charge of the funerary cult of his parents.
-Merit became a priestess of Amun.
+Merit became a singer of Amun.
 All the children outlived their mother but Amenemopet may have died before his father.